What does psoas muscle mean?

 - Because of its location, the psoas muscle is ALWAYS associated with the “core” of our body.

-Pain can be felt directly at the iliopsoas when sitting for long periods, for example, when driving a car for a long distance.
-Pain can also refer to other areas of the body, like the lower back.
+You might experience pain directly at the iliopsoas when you sit for long periods, for example, when you drive a car for a long distance.
+Additionally, you might feel referred pain in other areas of the body, like the lower back.

 Resting the muscle by taking a break from your activity can help alleviate acute pain.
 Due to where the psoas is located deep in the body, a skilled professional body worker may be needed to treat psoas syndrome/overuse.